-For some of the women, Islam provides unambiguous instruction regarding dress.
+Some women believe Islam provides unambiguous instruction regarding dress.
 These women generally profess a strong link between dress and religious devotion, and thus do not seek to alter what they see as Islam's dress code.
 Amina is a young Somali woman who was raised since infancy in Kenya and came to the United States to attend college.
 She explained: